Monday, January 19, 2026

 I still ponder all this in relation to my life and my worldview; Jesus is growing me into the John He always planned that I would be.
 Jesus' work continues: "He will not let your foot slip - he who watches over you will not slumber or sleep" (Psalm 121:3).

-In Old Testament times God saw that His people were being corrupted by their non-Jewish neighbours.
+In Old Testament times God saw that His people were being corrupted by their non-Jewish neighbours, (and even by their Kings and those in leadership over them).
 Do we see something of today in these prophetic Bible words from centuries ago?
 "Yet my people have forgotten me; they burn incense to worthless idols, which made them stumble in their ways, in the ancient paths.
 They made them walk in byways, on roads not built up" (Jeremiah 18:15-16).
 Do we give our time and money to what Father God would call "worthless idols", with what is popular or "trending"?
 I find myself avoiding more and more what our culture presents.

 Jesus is front and centre of the whole Bible and is the "all" of God (Colossians 1:15-20).
 (Some say: "He is hidden in the Old Testament and revealed in the New", I found this to be true at Bible College where we were assigned psalms to present as pre-class devotions, I always found Jesus in the psalms I was allocated).
 It is clear that Father God wants us to look to Jesus in "all things" (Hebrews 12:1-2).